DaveL17/IndigoLogViewer/readme.md

 size, and the number of entries per file.
 This is a handy way to see if any of your log files are outside the norm.
 For example, if your typical log file is typically 700K, a 1MB file will stand out.
 There are two views for this dialog--list view and chart view.
 Use the button at the bottom of the dialog to toggle between the two views.

+While in chart view, you can hide individual series by clicking on it within the legend.

 #### File Info List View
 <img src="assets/images/fileInfoListView.png" alt="File Info List View" width="800" height="600">